-The service provider may not assign or pledge claims vis-à-vis the client unless the client has given its prior written consent.
+The contractor may not assign or pledge claims vis-à-vis the client unless the client has given its prior written consent.
 The client may refuse consent only in justified cases.

 23 Applicable law and place of jurisdiction

-- 23.1 Swiss law alone shall apply, with the exclusion of conflict of law provisions. - 23.2 Application of the provisions of the United Nations Convention on Contracts for the International Sale of Goods of 11 April 1980 (Vienna Convention)15 is expressly excluded. - 23.3 If the client is a unit of the central Federal Administration or a unit of the decentralised Federal Administration without legal personality, the exclusive place of jurisdiction shall be Bern; in all other cases, it shall be at the client's registered office.
+- 23.1 The contractual relationship shall be governed exclusively by substantive Swiss law. - 23.2 Application of the provisions of the United Nations Convention on Contracts for the International Sale of Goods of 11 April 1980 (Vienna Convention)17 is expressly excluded.

+23.3 If the client is a unit of the central Federal Administration or a unit of the decentralised Federal Administration without legal personality, the exclusive place of jurisdiction shall be Bern; in all other cases, it shall be at the client's registered office.

-Edition: October 2010 Status as at January 2021
+Federal Procurement Conference (FPC) Edition: October 2010 Status as at January 2024